 The picture is an example of a sound card audio ports or audio jacks on the back of your computer, associated colors, and the connector symbols.

-- Microphone or Mic (Pink; Microphone) - The connection for a microphone or headphones.
+- Microphone or Mic (pink) - The connection for a microphone or headphones.

 - MIDI or joystick (15 pin yellow connector) - Used with earlier sound cards to connect MIDI keyboard or joystick.